Roots and Radishes

 • Subscribe

-This healthy Asian slaw with ramen has quickly become a house favorite!
-With kale, green onions, slivered almonds, gluten free ramen, sesame seeds, and a simple sesame vinaigrette, this Asian slaw recipe is easy, satisfyingly crunchy, and ready to accompany your favorite protein.
+This kale coleslaw with ramen has quickly become a favorite at our house!
+With kale, green onions, slivered almonds, toasted ramen, sesame seeds, and a simple sesame vinaigrette, this slaw recipe is easy and satisfyingly crunchy -- perfect for a nutritious side dish.
+It's also vegan and gluten free!

 Healthy Asian slaw with ramen in clear glass bowl with two copper serving spoons this recipe